 Students and trustees, Founder’s Day 1964

-Today Founder’s Day is largely a chance for students—especially seniors, who often try on their graduation robes for the occasion—to gather at an appointed morning hour and eat ice cream.
+Today Founder’s Day is largely a chance for students — especially seniors, who often try on their graduation robes for the occasion — to gather at an appointed morning hour and eat ice cream.
 Sound chilly?
 Hot chocolate helps.
-Hot cider helps.
-And it’s a day for the College to pay warm homage to a woman who has changed the trajectory of so many lives—for the better.
-Raise a spoon to Mary Lyon!
+As does hot cider.
+And it’s a day for the College to pay warm homage to a woman who changed the trajectory of so many lives — for the better.

 Trustees churn ice cream for students on Founder’s Day, about 1925.

 First-year students wait in line for ice cream in front of Glesmann’s Pharmacy on Founder’s Day, 1938.

 Students Julia Stoddard ’40 (left) and Susan Battey ’40 (right) have ice cream with Mary Sherrill, professor of chemistry, on Founder’s Day, 1939.

 Staff prepare to serve Deacon Porter’s hat, a steamed brown-bread pudding named for one of the College’s earliest trustees, on Founder’s Day in 1960.